beckn/xplor-registry/README.md

 ]
 ```

-The output will return an id key for the vc along with some other details, but we'll take only id in focus.
+The output will return an i key for the User which is the Did along with some other details, but we'll take only id in focus.

 ### 2. Define a schema for VC
 Now that we've got user did, it's time to make a schema for the VC.
 This schema will have all the properties for the VC.
 Below is a W3C Standard schema for a Skill certificate.